Dasher42BC/FoundationFramework/README.md

 All rights are reserved by the author(s).

 All trademarks, rights, prohibitions against unauthorized monetization expressed in Totally Games' licenses and CBS/Paramount's policies towards the Star Trek franchise apply.
+Any solicitation of funds for the distribution of Foundation or Foundation-based content is explicitly forbidden.

 Modders, coders, and content creators are encouraged to use the Foundation Framework with respect for its open source license and nature and the participatory benefits it brings them.
 If you distribute changes to it or with it, make them open per the Totally Games and LGPL licenses and give the following people credit: